 An Incomplete (INC) may be assigned at the discretion of the course faculty for students who have extraordinary circumstances of documented hardship or emergency.
 These are students who have been actively participating throughout the term and have completed a significant portion of the course in a satisfactory manner but approach the end of the term without completing all assignments.
 The following process should be followed:

 - The student contacts the faculty member with the appropriate documentation.

 - The incomplete contract is completed by the faculty member and must be signed by both the faculty member and the student.

 - Students will be notified by email to check their grades and to speak to their counselor about the impact of the incomplete.

-- All course work should be completed by the twenty-first (21st) day after the end of the current semester or term, exclusive of official College closings.
+- All course work should be completed by the twenty-first (21st) day after the end of the current semester, exclusive of official College closings.

 - When a student completes the work satisfactorily, the faculty member will submit a change of grade.

 - If work is not completed satisfactorily, the Registrar will change the INC to an F. Students will be notified by email.

 - For the purpose of calculating academic standing, the INC will be treated as an F.

 Students are allowed to withdraw from a course, without academic penalty until four-fifths of the course or semester has been completed (i.e., the twelfth week of a fifteen week course).
 Review the Important Term Dates found on the Brookdale website under the Admissions and Aid tab for term specific dates.
 Students must officially withdraw by completing an add/drop form in the Registration Office or online if eligible, or they will not be dropped from the class.
 Students wanting to withdraw from foundational studies (zero level) classes must get approval from a Counselor or Advisor.